tonantr/python-p4-cookies-in-flask-api/README.md

 ## Learning Goals

-- Configure a Flask API to use cookies.
+- Configure a Flask API to use cookies...
 - Use the developer tools to inspect cookies.

 ***